JTOne123/logonlabs-dotnet/README.md

 var redirectUri = client.startLogin(IdentityProviders.Google, "emailAddress", clientData, clientEncryptionKey, tags);
 ```
 The `redirectUri` property returned should be redirected to by the application.
-Upon submitting their credentials, users will be redirected to the `CallbackUrl` set within the application settings at https://logonlabs.com/app/#/app-settings.
+Upon the user completing entering their credentials they will be redirected to the `CallbackUrl` set within the application settings at https://logonlabs.com/app/#/app-settings.
 &nbsp;
 #### Step 2 - ValidateLogin
 This method is used to validate the results of the login attempt.  `queryToken` corresponds to the query parameter with the name `token` appended to the callback url specified for your app.

 The response contains all details of the login and the user has now completed the SSO workflow.
-If there is any additional information to add, UpdateEvent can be called on the `eventId` returned.
+If there is any additional information to add UpdateEvent can be called on the `eventId` returned.
 ```csharp
 using LogonLabs;